 Lead coated copper sheeting and flashing combine the positive aspects of both copper and lead, yielding a finished product that is superior to other metal roof options in many situations.

-Copper has been used as a roofing material since Medieval Times and is still very popular today.
+Copper roofing has been used since Medieval Times and is still very popular today.
 This is for good reason, as it is lightweight, flexible, resistant to weather and corrosion, and extremely durable—the typical minimum lifespan is 75 years.
 When installed correctly so that copper edges are lined and not touching other materials, the lifespan can easily reach to 100 years.

 Lead, coated on one or both sides of copper sheeting, helps to further shield the roofing from weathering.
 Lead is also very malleable, allowing it to be formed into complex shapes at relatively low temperatures.
 Even on the job site, lead can be easily manipulated by skilled workers using only simple hand tools.